WELCOME TO ST. TERESA OF AVILA SCHOOL

 - All students attend special classes including Music, Art, Computers, Physical Education, and Library.

-We utilize Ascend, an online grading system that parents can access to see their child’s progress in each class.
-This system can also provide parents a daily email of their child’s grades and homework.
+We utilize Option C, an online grading system that parents can access to see their child’s progress in each class.

 - State of the Art Technology:

-- In addition to a computer lab, two laptop carts and iPads are available for classroom use.
+- In addition to a computer lab with a dedicated technology teacher, two laptop carts, Chrome Books, Apple iPads, and GoPros are available for classroom use.

-- Smartboards are also utilized in every classroom.
+- Clevertouch boards are also utilized in every classroom.

 - Advanced Programs: Advanced Language Arts and Advanced Math is a part of our core curriculum for students.